FKaraev/contacts/contacts/README.md

 This is a project from hyperskill.org

 It is a simple console application that can store phone numbers of individuals as well as organizations.
+It also can search contacts.